Tananam Tananam: Production

-Bangalore based Tamil actor Shaam was cast as the hero while the leading Kannada actresses Ramya and Rakshita were cast as the heroines.
+Leading Kannada actresses Ramya and Rakshita co-starred in this film and Bangalore based Tamil actor Shaam was cast after other actors rejected the role.
 Kavitha Lankesh also admitted that the story was inspired from a Tamil short story penned by Kalki.
 The classical music notes that comes in the film scenes have been tuned by acclaimed violinist L. Subramaniam.
 Girish Karnad was cast as Ramya's father.
+The film was launched at Shirdi Sai Baba temple near Devanahalli.

 Soundtrack

 The music of the film was composed and lyrics written by K. Kalyan.
 The title track won him the Filmfare Award for Best Lyricist – Kannada for the year 2006.